A1 Marijuana Doctors Logo

 In cases of workplace incidents related to medical marijuana use, employees in New York should first understand what constitutes impairment under the state’s laws.
 They should be aware that employers are allowed to take action if an employee shows clear, observable signs of cannabis impairment that affect their job performance or workplace safety.

 If such an incident occurs, employees should engage in open dialogue with their employers, explaining their medical marijuana use and how it relates to the incident.
-It’s essential for employees to know their rights under state law and seek proper guidance or legal advice if they feel they are being unfairly treated.

 Where Can Employees Seek Legal Assistance for Workplace Issues Involving Medical Marijuana?